Skyhook (structure): History

 Different synchronous non-rotating orbiting skyhook concepts and versions have been proposed, starting with Isaacs in 1966, Artsutanov in 1967, Pearson and Colombo in 1975, Kalaghan in 1978, and Braginski in 1985.
 The versions with the best potential involve a much shorter tether in low Earth orbit, which rotates in its orbital plane and whose ends brush the upper Earth atmosphere, with the rotational motion cancelling the orbital motion at ground level.
 These "rotating" skyhook versions were proposed by Moravec in 1976, and Sarmont in 1994.

 This resulted in a Shuttle-based tether system: the TSS-1R mission, launched 22 February 1996 on STS-75 that focused in characterizing basic space tether behavior and space plasma physics.
 The Italian satellite was deployed to a distance of 19.7 km from the Space Shuttle.

-An engineer speculated in 1994 that the skyhook could be cost competitive with what is realistically thought to be achievable using a space elevator.
+Sarmont theorized in 1994 that the skyhook could be cost competitive with what is realistically thought to be achievable using a space elevator.

 In 2000 and 2001, Boeing Phantom Works, with a grant from NASA Institute for Advanced Concepts, performed a detailed study of the engineering and commercial feasibility of various skyhook designs.
 They studied in detail a specific variant of this concept, called "Hypersonic Airplane Space Tether Orbital Launch System" or HASTOL.
 This design called for a hypersonic ramjet or scramjet aircraft to intercept a rotating hook while flying at Mach 10.